kuiperzone/PupNet-Deploy/README.md

     <img src="Media/Screenie-Configuration.png" style="width:60%;max-width:400px;"/>
 </p>

 This is a simple ini file in which the deployment project is configured.
-You will see that each parameter is documented.
 Where local paths are given, they are local to the `.conf` file, rather than your current working directory.
 Always use the forward-slash '/' as a path separator for cross-platform compatibility.

+You will see that each parameter is documented.
+However, we will discuss key properties and issues below.

 ### Desktop File <a name="desktop-file"/>